InbaKrish/Learnings_zettlekasten/Apache Kafka.md

 Having single leader per broker acts as a load balancing strategy, increasing the throughput.

+### Replication
+During broker, topic and partitions setup based on the `replication_factor`, it determines the partition split. (`replication_factor = 1` means no replication - each partitions are spread across the available brokers)

+Say TestTopic with 2 brokers () with 4 partitions,
+-> For replication_factor = 1,

 ### Consumer Group
 ![[Pasted image 20241204205452.png]]
 Used to parallel process the messages from a topic by assigning a consumer to a partition.